interledger/rfcs/0000-interledger-quoting-protocol-v2.md

 In contrast to ILQPv1, ILQPv2 assumes that all connectors use linear exchange rates.
 This means that connectors SHOULD NOT charge different rates for payments of different sizes.

-The motivations for this change are as follows:
+The motivations for removing liquidity curves are as follows:

 1. **If paths have a relatively small Maximum Transfer Size (MTS), exchange rates should not need to vary** - Whether we like it or not, there will be a maximum size for an individual payment that the network will support.
 Between the Interledger Universal mode risk and liquidity issues, connectors will likely be incentivized to keep the MTS relatively small.
 If that's the case, there is less of a reason to vary the rate based on the size.
 Charging a different rate for a payment of $0.01 versus $10 makes less sense than charging a different rate for a payment of $100 million.
 2. **Curves don't help for streaming payments** - If the MTS is smaller than the payments some people want to make, streaming payments will be required to chunk those payments up.
 In the case of streaming payments, the sender needs to understand the liquidity information over time, rather than just a static snapshot.
 Attempting to express liquidity over time would be too complicated to be worth it.
 But without that dynamic view, the snapshot curve does not help because it could change anyway.
 Therefore, in the case of streaming payments, senders will need to start sending, constantly monitor the rate, and adjust who they are sending through if the rate changes a lot.